chansun/running-back/README.md

   * On the main page, press up or down arrow key to navigate the bars
   * Pressing the space bar when you are on the "play" bar will navigate you to the play page
   * Pressing the space bar when you are on a different bar other than the "play" bar will execute the event corresponding to the bar name (these events are not made yet!)
-  * On the page page, press the space bar twice.
+  * On the play page, press the space bar twice.
 This will navigate you back to the main page.

 ## How to play
   * On the play page, press the space bar to start the game.
   * After the game starts, the ball will be passed to you.
-Once you hear the sound, press the left and right keys to run.
-You have to press these keys fast in order to outrun the enemies!
+Once you hear the sound effect, press the left and right keys to run.
+You have to press these keys continuously and fast so that you outrun the enemies!
   * There will be two spatial sounds in the middle of the game.
-When you hear the sound from either the left or the right, press the arrow key of the opposite direction until the sound disappear.
+When you hear the sound from either the left or the right speaker only, press the arrow key of the opposite direction until the sound disappear.
   * After the game ends, press the space bar to restart the game.